santanupattanayak/santanupattanayak.github.io/_posts/2025-06-23-Understanding-RNNs-and-its-Vanishing-Gradient-Problem.md

 At their core, RNNs maintain a hidden state $$h_t$$ that is updated at each time step $$t$$ based on the current input $$x_t$$ and the previous hidden state $$h_{t-1}$$.

-This recursive formulation allows the network to maintain context over sequences, making them well-suited for tasks like:
+This recursive formulation allows the network to maintain context over sequences, making them well-suited for :
-Natural language processing (NLP): language modeling, machine translation, sentiment analysis Time series forecasting: stock prediction, sensor data analysis Sequence labeling and generation: named entity recognition, handwriting and speech generation
+1. Natural language tasks such as text generation from prompts, machine translation, sentiment analysis
+2. Time series forecasting such as stock prediction as well as sensor data analysis
+3. Sequence labeling and generation tasks such as named entity recognition, handwriting and speech generation.

 However, training RNNs effectively is often hindered by a fundamental issue: the vanishing gradient problem